 When you try, that doesn’t always mean success, and so that means a less-than-perfect scenario.

-The positives of this is that you can pick yourself up and try again as you do want to get to the perfect resolution.
+The positives of this are that you can pick yourself up and try again as you do want to get to the perfect resolution.

 But, what if perfection isn’t achievable?

-Where does the scale for your perfection come from If it is from your own judgment, this can only lead to impressing ‘me, myself and I’.
+Where does the scale for your perfection come from?
+If it’s from your own judgement, this can only lead to impressing ‘me, myself and I’.

 This can be frustrating, sad, and even angering, as your sense of success is tainted by the overzealous expectations for yourself.